 The Chinese name is legally written as「晏云杉」, as a result of two homophonous「雲／云」merged into「云」, to which I object.

-The official standard Romanization of the Chinese name, Yunshan Yan, is only used in legal contexts.
+The official standard Romanization of the Chinese name, Yunshan Yan, is in western naming order (given name, then family name), and is only used in legal contexts.
 I consider the Romanization a “code” rather than a name, since all meanings associated to the name are lost, and apparent ways to pronounce the Romanization barely resemble the actual pronunciation of the name.

 My full name in English is Richard А. К. Ean.
 The meaning of each part is: